migramirez2/Harmony-ONE/progress/nagesh-mishra.md

+2024-04-24 Wed: I've been encountering 403 errors in Privy, and it seems other developers are experiencing the same issue.
+I have reached out to developer support for assistance.

+2024-04-23 Tue: Corrected the callback URL mismatch but am still encountering a 403 error with the Privy SDK.
+Currently working on resolving this issue.

 2024-04-22 Mon: Set up the Privy TestFlight build but currently encountering issues with configuration due to a mismatch in the callback URL.

 ---